ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 # Collector Behavior

-If Collector supports `task-prov` extension and receives a HTTP status code 404 Not Found with error type `unrecognizedTask` after sending a `CollectReq`, it SHOULD retry with the same `CollectReq`, potentially using an interval from the Retry-After header in the received response.
+Collector should behave the same whether it supports `task-prov` extension or not.
+In particular, if leader does not recognize the task ID in the `CollectReq`, it will return HTTP status code 400 Bad Request with error type `unrecognizedTask` and an optional Retry-After header.
+Collector SHOULD retry with the same `CollectReq`, using interval in the Retry-After header if one exists.

 # Implementation and Operational Considerations